Acytolepis puspa

-Acytolepis puspa, the common hedge blue, is a small butterfly found in Cambodia, India, Myanmar, Thailand, Malaysia, Singapur, Yunnan, Taiwan, Sri Lanka, Philippines, Borneo and New Guinea that belongs to the lycaenids or blues family.
+Acytolepis puspa, the common hedge blue, is a small butterfly found in Cambodia, India, Pakistan, Myanmar, Thailand, Malaysia, Singapur, Yunnan, Taiwan, Sri Lanka, Philippines, Borneo and New Guinea that belongs to the lycaenids or blues family.
 The species was first described by Thomas Horsfield in 1828.

 Taxonomy

 The butterfly was earlier known as Lycaenopsis puspa (Toxopeus).
 It is the type species for the genus Acytolepis.